Briskless/DeathlessSteelSoul/ReadMe.md

 # UnrestrictedSteelSoul

-A Hollow Knight mod that forces permadeath in dream/godhome zones when on steel soul mode.
+A Hollow Knight mod that enables permadeath in dream/godhome zones when playing in steel soul mode.

 Permadeath is toggleable via a menu option.